Pannatas2002/SQL-Exploratory-Data-Analysis-E-Commerce-Data/README.md

 Analyzing logistics and fulfillment efficiency to identify bottlenecks and improvement areas.

 - On-time vs. late delivery rates
-- Average delivery duration by region/category
-- Delivery performance trends over time

 ---

 ### 4. 💰 Revenue Analysis
 Deep-dive into revenue patterns to support strategic business decisions.

-- Total revenue by product category and time period
-- Month-over-Month (MoM) and Year-over-Year (YoY) growth
-- Top-performing products and customer contribution
-- Revenue distribution across segments
+- Monthly revenue trends across 2016–2018

 ---

 ## 💡 Key Business Insights

-- At Risk customers is 39% from all of the customers
+- 📌 At Risk customers is 39% from all of the customers
-- Last Mile delivery approximate 9 days which is 82% of total delivery time
+- 📌 Last Mile delivery approximate 9 days which is 82% of total delivery time
-- On-time delivery rate is 91%
+- 📌 On-time delivery rate is 91%

-- 📌 Customer segmentation reveals distinct purchasing patterns that can inform marketing strategy
-- 📌 Delivery performance metrics highlight operational gaps in fulfillment
-- 📌 Revenue trends indicate seasonal patterns worth targeting for campaigns

 ---